central-north

 Drive: 140 km | 3.5 hours - 190 km | 4,5 hours.

 It's a scenic and smooth drive on tarmac roads to either Nakuru or Naivasha.
-Go to Nakuru., if you can't get enough of safari and game drives.
-Most big safari animals are present in Lake Nakuru, with the exception of elephants, and varied habitats support an excellent range of wildlife.
-The park is known for its populations of black and white rhinos, the rare Rothschild's giraffe and great bird life.
+Go to Nakuru, if you can't get enough of safari.
+Most big safari animals are present in Lake Nakuru, except elephants.
+The park is known for its populations of black and white rhinos, the rare Rothschild's giraffe and excellent bird life.

 Lake Naivasha and Hells Gate are two small national parks bordering each other.
 Foremost, Lake Naivasha is a scenic place to relax and unwind by the lake.
-Visit Hells Gate national park can be visited on a day trip.
-You go there for the dramatic scenery and the ability to get active.
-You can go mountain biking amidst the giraffe's, zebra's and gazelles - you can do rock climbing or go on a scenic hike through the gorge.
+Hells Gate National Park can be visited on a day trip.
+You go there for the scenery and the ability to get active.
+You can go mountain biking amidst the giraffes, zebras, and gazelles and do a scenic hike through the gorge.

 Start: Lake Nakuru or Naivasha